AveryOS/avery/README.md

-This requires git, wget, libiconv, bison, rake, rustc and rake to be installed.
+This requires git, wget, libiconv, bison, rustc and rake to be installed.

 Run `rake setup` to set up and build dependencies.
 This doesn't work on Windows and it expects to find mtools and binutils already built in `vendor/install/bin/`.